gabrieleberrera/Deep_Learining_Project_UNITN_2021/README.md

 ## Classification Task

-(How to run code for the classification ask)
+(How to run code for the Classification Task)

 ## Person Re-Identification Task